 It is required that data be sent to PJM automatically.
-In the event that the data is not automatically received by PJM, the Generation Owner shall electronically or verbally communicate the required data with PJM at intervals specified by PJM.
-The Generation Owner must correct any problems associated with the failure of data-transmission equipment within a reasonable time.
-More details on data exchange during EMS datalink and device outages can be found in M-01: Control Center and Data Exchange Requirements, Section 3.2.4.
+In the event that the data is not automatically received by PJM, the generator operator shall call PJM with the required data at intervals specified by PJM.
+The generator operator must correct any problems associated with the failure of data-transmission equipment within a reasonable time.